 Transfer on death accounts are not immune from the estate tax.
 It is a common misconception that these accounts do not go through the estate tax process.
 Utahahans also have nothing to worry about when it comes to a state-based estate tax.
 No such thing exists under Utah law.
 Nonetheless, the federal estate tax law is still applicable.
 An estate attorney can help determine what is required to comply with the federal law.

 Some transfer on death bank accounts provide capital gains.
 These are the profits related to the increase in an investment's value.
 For example, some people keep their brokerage accounts under transfer at death status.
 According to a state's estate law, this means these stocks could be taxed according to their appreciation.
 Generally, the relevant tax rate is dated back to the time of death.
 If you need assistance with the tax consequences of a brokerage account transfer, contact an estate lawyer.

 When you really think about it, there are a lot of different reasons to consult an experienced attorney regarding a transfer on death account.
 Although these accounts are usually intended to avoid probate, there can be a host of other issues that arise.
 When in doubt, seek out an estate attorney for more assistance.

-To get help with probate or estate law in Utah, contact TR Spencer and Associates.
+To get help with probate or estate law in Utah, contact T.R.
+Spencer Law Office.